 One of our adventures while in Crescent City was a drive and hike in the Jebediah Smith Redwoods State Park.
 We had passed up the national park on our way north but still wanted to see the massive trees.
 We took a couple mile hike among the giants and played on the rocky shore of the blue-green Smith River.

-Crescent City isn’t a big place and there weren’t a lot of restaurants but we did find Cristina’s (I am about 90% sure this is the place we visited - it’s in a shopping center near the library) which served great Mexican food.
+Crescent City isn’t a big place and there weren’t a lot of restaurants but we did find Cristina’s (I am about 90% sure this is the place we visited doing research months later - it’s in a shopping center near the library) which served great Mexican food.
 We also visited Port O’ Pints, a relatively new brewery, and enjoyed a few of their brews.

 Our first visit to Crescent City was in March 2016 and we returned to Crescent City at the end of April 2016 planning to stay for a month.
 The RV park here had the cheapest monthly rate we had ever seen: less than $200 per month and we needed to save that money.
 Our plan was to stay in northern California for a month until our friends’ wedding in Seattle Memorial Day weekend.
 Unfortunately, on May 18 my grandma died unexpectedly and Phil and I packed quickly leaving the Pacific Northwest about two weeks earlier than planned (we were going to be back in Iowa for my cousin’s wedding in June) to be with my family.
 It took us 3 1/2 days to get back (I literally don’t think we could have been farther away anywhere in the continental states.
 Key West is closer to Des Moines than Crescent City.)
 When we arrived in Des Moines, we changed clothes and immediately attended my grandma’s wake.
 It was truly the hardest few days we had on the road.

 Due to the kindness of the Bayside RV Park, we have 11 nights of credit there since we had paid for a whole month but left before our month was up.
 Will definitely be back the next time we visit northern California.